cmendl/pytenet/ReadMe.rst

 .. doc-inclusion-marker-start

-PyTeNet is a Python implementation of quantum tensor network operations and simulations within the matrix product state framework, using NumPy to handle tensors.
+`PyTeNet <https://github.com/cmendl/pytenet>`_ is a Python implementation of quantum tensor network operations and simulations within the matrix product state framework, using NumPy to handle tensors.

-Example usage for TDVP time evolution (assuming `psi` is a matrix product state):
+Example usage for TDVP time evolution:

 .. code-block:: python